Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>🤔 Weaknesses/ Challenges of an Enneagram 3</h2>

-While Type 3 individuals possess many strengths, they also face a number of challenges.
+While Type 3 individuals possess many strengths, they also face several challenges.
 These include:

 - Image consciousness: Type 3 individuals often have a strong desire to be respected and valued for their achievements and to be recognized for their talents and abilities, which can lead to an obsession with image and the fear of failure.
 - Workaholism: Type 3 individuals are often highly ambitious and driven to succeed, which can lead to workaholism and neglect of their own needs and relationships.
-- Inauthenticity: Type 3 individuals often adapt to different situations in order to be successful, which can lead to inauthenticity and loss of their true selves.
+- Inauthenticity: Type 3 individuals often adapt to different situations to be successful, which can lead to inauthenticity and loss of their true selves.

 </article>